huggingface/blog/safecoder-vs-closed-models.md

 <!-- {authors} -->

 For decades, software developers have designed methodologies, processes, and tools that help them improve code quality and increase productivity.
-For instance, Agile, test-driven development, code reviews, CI/CD, and more are now staples in the software industry.
+For instance, agile, test-driven development, code reviews, CI/CD, and more are now staples in the software industry.

 In "How Google Tests Software" (Addison-Wesley, 2012), Google reports that fixing a bug during system tests, the final testing stage, is 1000x more expensive than fixing it at the unit testing stage.
 This puts a lot of pressure on developers, the first link in the chain, to write quality code from the get-go.